assumptionsofphysics/assumptionsofphysics.github.io/_problems/006-ContinuumHypothesis.md

 that of the continuum as it must allow a topology that is $$T_0$$ and second-countable.
 The standard formulation of set theory (ZFC) does not tell us whether sets of cardinality between countable and continuum exist, which is then a separate axiom.
-This extra choice is called "continuum hypothesis" (CH).
+This extra choice is called the "continuum hypothesis" (CH).

 Given this mathematical premise, we should consider whether this choice is relevant for physics.
 For example, it may be that the set of all possible space-time events